wiremoons/passgen/README.md

 make all
 ```

+You can also run the command: `make help` for further assistance.

 ## To Do

 The following enhancements are planned in the future:

 - TODO - maybe check for newer version and update if needed?
 - TODO - add support for tags and better versioning info on compile
+- TODO - update the interface with colour output options etc.

 ## License